-Our volunteer mentors are at the heart of City Year UK.
+Our volunteers are at the heart of City Year UK.
 Throughout the academic year, they spend four days a week helping pupils succeed in school, while the fifth is dedicated to their own personal and professional development.

-Whether they’re in a primary or secondary school, our volunteer mentors sit alongside pupils who are struggling.
+Whether they’re in a primary or secondary school, our City Year Mentors sit alongside pupils who are struggling.
 They help develop key skills - emotional, social and academic - but City Year's not just about being in a classroom.
-Our volunteers welcome pupils at the gate, are extra 'eyes and ears' in the playground and run extra-curricular clubs.
+City Year Mentors welcome pupils at the gate, are extra 'eyes and ears' in the playground and run extra-curricular clubs.

 “You’re a role-model, mentor, listener, provider, supporter, leader, teacher, rejoicer, and motivator… all in one!”

-One day a week, throughout the academic year, is dedicated to supporting and coaching our volunteer mentors, both for their role in school and their future career.
+One day a week, throughout the academic year, is dedicated to supporting and coaching our City Year Mentors, both for their role in school and their future career.
 We want them to leave with real world experience and leadership skills, developed in a professional work environment.